John Beals Chandler

 Sir John Beals Chandler (21 February 1887 – 19 January 1962), frequently referred to as J. B. Chandler, was the Lord Mayor of Brisbane from 1940 to 1952, and the Member for the Legislative Assembly of Queensland, representing the electorate of Hamilton from the October 1943 by-election to the 1947 state election, where he chose not to seek re-election.

 In 2021 John Beals Chandler was inducted into the Queensland Business Leaders Hall of Fame.

 Personal life

 John Beals Chandler was born in Bunwell, Norfolk, England, on 21 February 1887.
 From a poor family, he left school at the age of 8, and emigrated to Queensland in 1907 to work as a sugarcane cutter in Mossman, Queensland.

 In 1912 he married Lydia Isabel Parish in Brisbane.
-They had four sons; two of whom were killed in the World War II: Keith John Chandler (age 21) and Roger Stainforth Chandler (age 25).
+They had four sons; two of whom were killed in the World War II: Keith John Chandler (age 21) and Roger Staniforth Chandler (age 25).

 A committed Anglican, Chandler lived out his belief that capitalism should operate in the interests of the many rather than the few.